micwa/Cpp-ThreadPool/README.md

 ## ThreadPool

-A thread pool implementation that uses `std::thread`s to perform multiple actions asynchronously. `ThreadPool`s are constructed with a fixed number of threads and a function type (see Examples).
+A thread pool implementation that uses `std::thread`s to perform multiple actions asynchronously.
+Simply `#include "ThreadPool.h"` and declare a ThreadPool with `ThreadPool<fnType, args...>` to get started (see Examples).
+You can download all three files separately (ThreadPool.h, Task.h, seq.h) or use the ThreadPool.h in the `single-header` directory.

 Tasks can be enqueued using either `ThreadPool::execute()` or `ThreadPool::submit()`.
 `ThreadPool::execute()` adds a task (i.e., a function pointer along with arguments)